openordu/ordu-blog/letter-mission.md

 Period and Indo-European comparative scholars, we can just go about giving it a good old try at knowing what was done and why it was done.

-Since about 1983, ADF was the first major group trying to reconstruct what the paleopagan Indo-Europeans believed and fill in holes from that reconstruction where something was missing as a genuine 'religion' and by a 'church'.
-That methodology has only become more accepted overtime and has even been highly useful to understanding paganism in general.

-I've read so many books on this topic that I can recognize where comparativism has saturated every corner of folklore enabling those who oppose it also unwittingly rely on it, a fact I find quite amusing.

-While some accept the work of Georges Dumezil, other's find it not useful.
-Yet no one has refuted every shred of evidence one by one.
-It cannot be done.
-The only recourse opponents can take is to show the universality of the three functions among cow herders around the world.
-I personally don't care that trifunctionality is uniquley Indo-European or not.
-If it is common to all pastoral herdsmen, fine.

-Those who profess the theory's lake of usefulness are not in the business of creating new pagan structures where only christian ones survived.
-For me, the theory been made seemingly impossible tasks effortless.
-Therefore we will use it despite Dumezil's early involvement with fascism.
-We are fully anti-fascist, anti-bigotry.
-But we treat works like everything else and divorce insighful things from the bigots or abusers who created them.
-A full analysis of his theory will follow eventually with a focus on analysis for fascist ideals being put into the theory.
+We'll take the recently uncovered principles of animism, comparative polytheism, tri-functional theory, and produce a well thought out worldview and practice.

-## Purpose
+### Purpose

-The purpose of this letter is to announce the creation of this Org as a new clan in the spiritual vein of the old Déis or Déisi.
+The purpose of this letter is to announce the creation of this Project as a Culture, Religion and as a new group of people who practice it.
+The creation of this clan is in the spiritual vein of the old Déis or Déisi of the 4th century.

-Originally a 3rd century artifical clanless designation for vassals and farmers, déisi groups with artifically made lore of a lineage from kings eventually became a few real clans with real political power.
-Due to their close interactions, common expulsions, or belief in a lore-ideology, déisi groups became several real tribes, including the clan to which I belong, clan Ó Dea from Ó Deághaidh(grandchild of good luck).
-'Godwin' didn't otherwise appear in Brittain until much later after the battle of Hastings so it is thought to be a form Irish Ó Dea people took on when they went into English speaking areas.
-The Ó Dea's and Godwin's I know who are pagan claim descendancy from the Good God, the Dagdae.
+Originally an artificial clanless designation for vassals and farmers, déisi groups with artificially made lore of a lineage from kings eventually became a few real clans with real political power.
+Due to their close interactions, common expulsions, or belief in a lore-ideology, déisi groups became several real tribes, including one from which the clan I belong claims to descend.
+The Ó Dea's and Godwin's I've practiced with claim descendancy from the Good God, the Dagdae and that is the god who we will view as our first ancestor(dies pater).

- The Déisi also moved into Wales and Britain between 300 and 450 C.E making two things apparent to us:
+The Déisi also moved into Wales and Britain between 300 and 450 C.E making three things apparent to us:

- 1. They were the original Irish diasporans but in the fourth century.
+ 1. They were the original Celtic diasporans but in the 4th century.
  1. Time forges fake clans into real ones.
+ 1. People of Celtic Descent across the entire Celtic spectrum of languages can claim to be descended from a tribe that exists only as an idea.

-Greece was divided into artificial tribes that by close proximity become real when they switched to a Demogratic government, making them something we can reconstruct.
+Greece was divided into artificial tribes that by may by close proximity became real as communities when they switched to a Democratic government, making them something we can reconstruct.

-Clan Ó Déa claims to be a sept of Dál gCais(Dalcassians) who claims to be founded by the King of Thomond(Co Clare), Cormac(Tál) Cas, son of Conall of the Swift Steeds.
-Yet, modern scholarship has them descending from the Déisi Muman of Munster.
-Regardless, the Dál gCais branched off into a great number of
+Clan Ó Déa claims to be a sept of Dál gCais(Dalcassians) who claims to be founded by the King of Thomond(Co Clare) named Cormac(Tál) Cas, son of Conall of the Swift Steeds.
+Yet, modern scholarship says that is the fakelore Déisi Muman of Munster used to solidify their right to power.
+Regardless, the Dál gCais are claimed as ancestors by a great number of lineages:
- lineages:

 O'Curry, O'Cormacan, O'Seasnain, O'Brennan, Glinn, Magan, Muldowney, O'Hurley, MacNamara, Harley, Stoney, Hickey, O'Hay, Clancy, Flattery, O'Grady, Tubridy,